wolverian/jenky/README.md

 ![Jenky in action][screenshot]

-A radiator show the status of your integration server's build and test jobs in a large format suitable for showing on a large TV or monitor screen on a wall of your office.
+A radiator shows the status of your integration server's build and test jobs in a large format suitable for showing on a large TV or monitor screen on a wall of your office.